mskuta/docker-library/bind/README.md

 About
 =====

 This bundle provides the *bind* name server that is preconfigured to act as a caching server for a set of local clients.
 It forwards queries through *stunnel* to one or more hosts providing DNS resolver services via DNS over TLS (DoT).
+Wrapping Domain Name System (DNS) queries and answers via the Transport Layer Security (TLS) protocol increases user privacy and security.
 Additionally a *cron* job scheduler runs, which triggers a script every week.
 This in turn downloads the latest version of a list of ad- and malware servers.
 Their addresses get mapped to IP 0.0.0.0 and are thus rendered invalid.
 All devices in the LAN that use this name server will be protected from ads and malware in this way.
 You no longer have to worry about each device individually.

 Setup
 =====